Ewell: History

 The name Ewell derives from Old English æwell, which means river source or spring.
+The second half of the name of the village of Temple Ewell in Kent has the same meaning.

 Bronze Age remains have been found in Ewell and the Romans are likely to have encountered an existing religious site when they first arrived leaving pottery, bones, and a few other remains, which have been taken to the British Museum.
 Ewell is on a long line of spring line settlements founded along the foot of hills on a geological line between the chalk of the North Downs to the south, and the clay of the London Basin to the north.

 The Roman road Stane Street from Chichester deviates from straight slightly at Ewell to pass by the central spring.
 Its successor, the A24 (London Road) runs from Merton to Ewell along the course of the Roman road, and leaves Ewell also with a by-pass connecting it to Epsom.

 Ewell was traditionally located within the Copthorne hundred.

 Ewell appears in Domesday Book of 1086 as Etwelle.
 It was held by William the Conqueror.
 Its assets were: 13½ hides; 2 mills worth 10s, 16 ploughs, 14 acre of meadow, woodland and herbage worth 111 hogs.
 It rendered £25 per year to its feudal system overlords; also £1 from the church in Leatherhead, it was held by Osbert de Ow and was attached to his manor.
 In the 13th century Ewell's current spelling appears, in the Testa de Nevill.

 King Henry VIII established here in 1538 Nonsuch Palace on the borders of Cheam, considered one of his greatest building projects.
 The estate, now Nonsuch Park, a public park, was one of his favourite hunting grounds, although no trace of the palace remains, having been destroyed during the 17th century.
 In the same park, is Nonsuch Mansion a Grade II* listed 18th-century house occasionally open to visitors.